Sens3ii/JS/README.md

 This repository has 4 folders:
 + 0_Examples
-  This is folder for example from the course.
+  This is folder for examples from the course.
 + 1_JSBasics
   JS Practice homework in console mode
 + 2_ProjectMovies